I’ll remember this conversation for the rest of my life. Some conversations are just like that.

 So remember as you go through this list of how to make more time, to also think about how you’ll spend it.
 It’s about being present, and fully in the moment, and always striving to be a better you, wherever you choose to show up.

 Money does buy happiness, and memories, as well as comfort and wellbeing.
-But the returns diminish at a certain point, where more money just becomes a bigger house, a bigger mortgage, and more stuff.
-As Pat Flynn, a very well off internet entrepreneur says, “I‚Äôm not about buying a huge mansion, or really fancy cars.
+But the returns diminish at a certain point, where more money just becomes a bigger house, a bigger mortgage, and more stuff!
+As Pat Flynn, a really successful internet entrepreneur says, “I‚Äôm not about buying a huge mansion, or really fancy cars.
 I‚Äôm more about the family and making it comfortable at home and going on family trips and creating memories.”

 2. Downsize for less house and more time.
 All our lives we¬†hear about the great Kiwi quarter-acre dream.
 Over the last generation the yard size has dropped, but the house size has increased.
 Now the dream is a 200sqm house.
 You don’t need a 200sqm house, unless you have about 8 children.